This Chihuahua dog belongs to one of the most iconic dog breeds in the world.

 Recent Blog:

 If you’ve ever met a Chihuahua dog, you know they can be full of personality!
 From their big, bright eyes ✨ and mischievous grins, to their abundance of energy and love of cuddles, it’s hard not to be charmed by these lovable little pups.
-Are you curious about long-haired Chihuahuas or teacup ones?
+And then there’s the fact that they have different varieties, like long-haired Chihuahuas or teacup ones.

 Chihuahua dog history